-Hebrew University of Jerusalem - Department of Economics; Washington University in Saint Louis - Department of Economics
+Hebrew University of Jerusalem - Department of Economics; University of Leicester - Department of Economics

 March 3, 2011